ZackDev/zackdev.github.io/_posts/2020-03-24-corona-chart-for-germany.md

 The third chart's data plainly lists the weekly performed PCR tests.
 Again, the data-source is the [Robert Koch Institute (1)][2].

+# Intensive Care Unit Occupancy

+{% include div.html name="chart_corona_icuo_germany" %}

+The chart above shows the Intensive Care Unit occupancy with COVID-19 cases which require invasive ventilation in comparison to the beds that are free.
+Data source is the [DIVI-Intensivregister (www.intensivregister.de)][4].

 # Vaccinations

 {% include div.html name="chart_corona_vaccinations_germany" %}

 The daily vaccinations data is also available from [Robert Koch Institute (2)][3].
 It is split into two stages of vaccinations, named primary and secondary vaccinations.
 There is no distinction by vaccine.

-# Intensive Care Unit Occupancy
+# Administered Doses By Vaccine

-{% include div.html name="chart_corona_icuo_germany" %}
+{% include div.html name="chart_corona_vaccinations_by_vaccine_germany" %}

-The chart above shows the Intensive Care Unit occupancy with COVID-19 cases which require invasive ventilation in comparison to the beds that are free.
-Data source is the [DIVI-Intensivregister (www.intensivregister.de)][4].
+Administered doses grouped by vaccine.

 [1]: <https://github.com/CSSEGISandData/COVID-19> "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University"
 [2]: <https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Daten/Testzahlen-gesamt.xlsx?__blob=publicationFile> "Erfassung der SARS-CoV-2-Testzahlen in Deutschland"